Howard Ahmanson Jr.: Social advocacy and political involvement

-Holding a strong interest and passion in the activity of standup paddleboarding, Howard has assumed a role of activism alongside FreeSUP SoCal in opposition to a particular determination made by the United States Coast Guard (USCG) that has been used to require operators of standup paddleboards to wear a personal flotation device (PFD).
+Holding a strong interest and passion in the activity of standup paddleboarding, Ahmanson has assumed a role of activism alongside FreeSUP SoCal in opposition to a particular determination made by the United States Coast Guard (USCG) that has been used to require operators of standup paddleboards to wear a personal flotation device (PFD).
 FreeSUP SoCal maintains that a leash is the more common and frequently most effective safety equipment, as evidenced by its widespread usage and the sport's significantly diminished mortality rate compared to other water sports.
 In 2014, the organization that would come to be known as FreeSup SoCal and which receives funding by Ahmanson, offered a formal, public comment to the USCG that explained how the PFD determination which was intended to promote safety for standup paddleboarders sorely lacked data justifying the determination, and that making determinations without the necessary data could have the opposite effect of putting paddleboarders in peril.

 Arts and humanities

 Organizations

-Howard has made numerous contributions and offered support for art initiatives across Los Angeles and Orange County.
-The following is a collection of organizations and projects in the arts & humanities that have benefited from the support of Howard Ahmanson, Jr.
+Ahmanson has made numerous contributions and offered support for art initiatives across Los Angeles and Orange County.
+The following is a collection of organizations and projects in the arts & humanities that have benefited from his support: